Is the Keto Diet Bad for the Microbiome?

 Introducing Super Digest HCL

-• Betaine hydrochloride (HCl) – an excellent source of hydrochloric acid, also known as stomach acid.
-Betaine HCl helps to sup- port proper stomach acidity, as adequate HCl is necessary to begin the breakdown of proteins, and to trigger the secretion of enzymes that help digest fats, carbohydrates and proteins.
+• Betaine hydrochloride (HCl) – is an excellent source of hydrochloric acid, also known as stomach acid.
+Betaine HCl helps to support proper stomach acidity, as adequate HCl is necessary to begin the breakdown of proteins and to trigger the secretion of enzymes that help digest fats, carbohydrates, and proteins.

-• Dipeptidyl peptidase IV (DPPIV) – a special enzyme which aids in the breakdown of gluten and casein (hard-to-digest proteins in wheat and milk)
+• Dipeptidyl peptidase IV (DPPIV) – a special enzyme that aids in the breakdown of gluten and casein (hard-to-digest proteins in wheat and milk)

-• Lactase: Enzyme that aids breakdown of lactose, “milk sugar”
+• Lactase: Enzyme that aids the breakdown of lactose, “milk sugar”

 • Ox bile extract and lipase – to emulsify and digest fats and fat-soluble vitamins